DragonMarquise/GachaGameSimulator/README.md

 MegaMan Battle Network series by Capcom.
 No profit is being made from this project, and all graphical assets were made specifically for this fan game.

-Gather some currency and do some pulls to get characters!
+Gather some Zenny and do some pulls to get characters!
 This is purely the gacha part of a gacha game, so unfortuntely you can't do anything with the characters.
 Still, it's all the fun of "watch-number-go-up" without breaking the bank!